bkidist435/Cloud-Server-ICT171/README.md

 6. Installing SSL (HTTPS)

-To secure the website with HTTPS, I used **Certbot**:
+To secure the website with HTTPS, I used Certbot

-Here's the **Let’s Encrypt SSL setup section** from DigitalOcean, rewritten and personalized for your GitHub documentation based on your **Grace and Light** website hosted on an EC2 Ubuntu server.

----

-## 🔐 How I Secured My Site with Let’s Encrypt SSL (Grace and Light)

----

 1. Install Certbot and the Apache Plugin